 Eighty-five percent of Wyoming is rangeland, which is defined by the U.S. Environmental Protection Agency as "lands on which the native vegetation (climax or natural potential plant community) is predominantly grasses, grass-like plants, forbs, or shrubs suitable for grazing or browsing use."
 Teton Conservation District works to ensure the proper stewardship of rangelands through the development and use of credible data.
-Much of the data used is collected through the Rangeland Health Assessment Program (RHAP) administered by the Wyoming Department of Environmental Quality.
+Much of the data used is collected through the Rangeland Health Assessment Program (RHAP) administered by the Wyoming Department of Agriculture.
 RHAP provides a structured approach to monitoring rangelands by fostering collaborative efforts among stakeholders including landowners, permittees, and federal and state agencies.

 Goals of THe Rhap grantS